MShamel/Assignment_W4/README.md

 The L function is applied to each of the dataframes in "mysplit", using sapply() function. the reult is a dataframe with variable names in the rows, so i transposed it using t() function to keep it consistent with the previous dataframes.
-The resulting dataframe is put in "tidydata"
+The resulting dataframe is put in "tidydata", each row name is a combination of a subject and activity , e.g. "2.laying" means the row contains avarages related to subject 2 when doing activity "laying"

 The tidydata is copied to text file "tidydata.txt"